MrPowers/mungingdata/docs/pyspark/schema-structtype-structfield.md

   - "pyspark"
 ---

+# Defining PySpark Schemas with StructType and StructField

 This post explains how to define PySpark schemas and when this design pattern is useful.

 It'll also explain when defining schemas seems wise, but can actually be safely avoided.